TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 21/John 21.4.md

 ---

-But when day was now breaking, Jesus stood on the beach: yet the disciples knew not that it was Jesus.
+But when day had already come, Jesus stood on the beach, yet the disciples didn't know that it was Jesus.